 Organization of Program

-Mount Saint Mary College is a private, nonprofit, liberal
+Mount Saint Mary College is a private, nonprofit, liberal arts

-overlooking the Hudson River, about one hour from Manhattan.
+the Hudson River, about one hour from Manhattan.

 Under the coordination of Professor Ricardo Pitelli de Britto,